Pass Plus is often sold on the premise of reducing car insurance premiums, but this is not always the case.

 It includes extra driving tuition in six areas:

 - Night driving

 It’s also sold on the premise that it’ll cut car insurance premiums - which are typically higher for young drivers.

 But often, new drivers will be disappointed when they find no discount was applied to their car insurance quote, so how does it work?

 The truth is that only a handful of insurers offer an up-front discount for having taken the Pass Plus test.

 Additionally, the discount might be quite small and, considering the fee you have to pay to take the test, it might not be the most economical way of saving money overall.

 The Institute of Advanced Motorists (IAM) also offers an advanced driving course, but says their emphasis is on the value of the training, not any additional insurance cost cutting benefits.

-“The problem with offering incentives for advanced driver training courses it that there are never enough hard statistics for the big insurers to get on-board.
+“The problem with offering incentives for advanced driver training courses is that there are never enough hard statistics for the big insurers to get on-board.

-“Insurers ideally want to see years of data proving that drivers who took a particular course, such as the Pass Plus, have fewer accidents.
+“Insurers ideally want to see years of data proving that drivers who took a particular course, such as Pass Plus, have fewer accidents.